Deportivo de La Coruña

-Founded in 1906 as Club Deportivo de la Sala Calvet by Federico Fernández-Amor Calvet, Deportivo have won the league title once, in the 1999–2000 season, and finished as runner-up on five occasions.
-The club have also won the Spanish Cup twice (1994–95 and 2001–02), and three Spanish Super Cups.
-The Blue and Whites were a regular fixture in the top positions of La Liga for the best part of 20 years, from 1991 to 2010, finishing in the top half of the table in 16 out of 19 seasons, and are ranked 12th in the all-time La Liga table.
-As a result, the club was a regular participant in European competitions, playing in the UEFA Champions League for five consecutive seasons between 2000–01 and 2004–05, reaching the quarterfinals twice and reaching the semi-finals in the 2003–04 season.
+Founded in 1906 as Club Deportivo de la Sala Calvet by Federico Fernández-Amor Calvet, Deportivo have won the La Liga title once, in the 1999–2000 season, and finished as runner-up on five occasions.
+The club have also won the Spanish Cup twice (1994–95 and 2001–02), three Spanish Super Cups (1995, 2000 and 2002), and the now defunct Concurso España (1912).
+The Blue and Whites were a regular fixture in the top positions of La Liga for the best part of 20 years, from 1992 to 2010, finishing in the top half of the table in 16 out of 19 seasons, and are ranked 12th in the all-time La Liga table.
+As a result, the club was a regular participant in European competitions, playing in the UEFA Champions League for five consecutive seasons between 2000–01 and 2004–05, reaching the quarter-finals twice and reaching the semi-finals in the 2003–04 season.

 Deportivo have played their home games at the 32,490-capacity Riazor since 1944, when the stadium was built.
 Their traditional home kit consists of blue and white striped shirts with blue shorts and socks.
 The club has a long-standing rivalry with Celta Vigo, and matches between the two sides are known as the Galician derby.

 History

 Foundation and first steps

-Unlike what happened in most of the Iberian Peninsula, football did not reach the city of A Coruña through the English, instead, it was introduced by José María Abalo, a youngster who had returned to his hometown after studying in England.
+Unlike what happened in most of the Iberian Peninsula, football did not reach the city of A Coruña through the English, instead, it was introduced by José María Ábalo, a youngster who had returned to his hometown after studying in England.
 The game gained rapid popularity and several teams were formed on an informal basis.

 In December 1906, members of Sala Calvet gymnasium formed Deportivo de La Coruña, naming Luis Cornide as the first president.
 In May 1907, Alfonso XIII of Spain granted the club the "Real" ("royal") denomination.
 Dépor started playing at Corral de la Gaiteira ("Piper's Yard"), but soon moved to Old Riazor, a new ground near the Riazor beach.

 The team played friendly matches regularly and competed in local leagues, but failed to achieve success in the Copa del Rey in its early years.
+However, in 1912 Deportivo won their first official title, the short-lived Concurso España.

-In 1920, the Olympics in Antwerp saw the debut of the Spanish national team.
-A good run for the Spanish side increased football's popularity, and as a result, many teams gained professional status, and a league competition was formed and planned for the 1928–29 season.
+In 1920, the Spanish national team made its debut at the Summer Olympics in Antwerp.
+A good run for Spain increased the popularity of football, and as a result, many teams gained professional status, and a league competition was established and scheduled for the 1928–29 season.